The Step Pyramid of Djoser: a Must-See Landmark in Saqqara

 The Bottom Line

-Few monuments in human history are as significant as the Step Pyramid of Saqqara.
+Few monuments in human history are as significant as the Djoser’s step pyramid.
 Without exaggeration, his pyramid complex represents a watershed moment in the growth of monumental stone construction in Egypt and across the world.

 Make sure to book an amazing vacation with Egyptatours to enjoy such an important landmark.